tbranyen/hyperlist/README.md

   // Customize the scroller tag name, defaults to tr.
   scrollerTagName: 'tr',

+  // Or if you want, you can specify an element which has higher precedence.
+  scroller: document.createElement('tr'),

   // Customize the virtual row class, defaults to vrow.
   rowClassName: 'vrow',

+  // Whether or not childNodes are built up in an Array or Document Fragment.
+  useFragment: false,

   // By default HyperList will determine scroll offset from the container
   // element.
 You can override this lookup by using this hook.